ShonBurgundy/capstone-vr/README.md

 ## Description

-_A Virtual Reality Maze, which will let you move trhough the maze.
+_A Virtual Reality Maze, which will let you move through the maze.
 Stretch Goals: Maze Timer, Mini Games._

 ## Specs